 - Make your home undesirable to spring pests.
 Many animals and insects depend on their sense of smell for survival to find food, detect danger and attract a mate, so scent-based repellents, like Stay Away®, can help to keep them away from your home.

 - Tidy up and get rid of the clutter that pests love to make into shelter.

-- Clean up food debris and properly store food in airtight containers—don’t forget the pet food!
+- Clean up debris around food sources and properly store food in airtight containers—don’t forget the pet food!

-- Pay special attention to standing water after rainstorms, checking any water-collecting objects and puddles that may have formed.
+- Pay special attention to standing water after rainstorms, checking and removing any water-collecting objects and puddles that may have formed.